LanHikari22/lan-setup-notes/lan/tasks/2025/000 Note Repo Migration Sept 8/tasks/002 Parse a single obsidian markdown file with pulldown cmark.md

 and get all the pulldown events printed for that speciifc markdown file.

-We will see headings like this, which are of interest for [[001 Parse through all notes and classify as big small or hybrid note|our classification task]]:
+We will see headings like this, which are of interest for [[001 Parse through all notes and classify as core - peripheral - partial|our classification task]]:

 ```
 Event Start(Heading { level: H1, id: None, classes: [], attrs: [] })